FarmBot-Docs/farmbot-genesis/v1.6/assembly/tracks.md

 # Step 6: Attach the next extrusion

 Slide the *lower* V-slot of the **second track extrusion** onto the **100mm nut bar**.
 If it does not slide on easily, you may need to loosen the screws holding the first extrusion in place.

-{%
-include callout.html
-type="info"
-title=""
-content="If your kit is from before November 2020, use a 40mm nut bar instead."
-%}

 {% include gallery.html images="
 ![Mount the second track extrusion](_images/second_track_extrusion_1.png)